S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-objection">Objection</dt>
-<dd>An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you'd rather avoid, or demonstrates worthwhile ways to improve.</dd>
+<dd>An argument –relating to a proposal, existing agreement, or activity being conducted by one or more members of the organization – that reveals consequences or risks that are preferably avoided for the organization, or that demonstrates worthwhile ways to improve.</dd>

 <dt id="entry-objective">Objective</dt>